Flole998/FloleVacWeb/docs/_pages/faq.md

 ## Why the name?

-Valetudo is the roman name for the greek goddess Hygieia which is the goddess of health, cleanliness and hygiene.
+FloleVacWeb is the roman name for the greek goddess Hygieia which is the goddess of health, cleanliness and hygiene.
 Also I'm bad at naming things.

-## Is it possible to remove Valetudo from my robot completely?
+## Is it possible to remove FloleVacWeb from my robot completely?

 Yes.
 Simply reset your robot to factory defaults.